Introduction

 - Recommended:

-install-arm64-asahi-20250603.iso(June 2025 version, tested stable) - May not boot:
+install-arm64-asahi-20250603.iso(June 2025, tested stable) - May not boot:

-install-arm64-asahi-20251022.iso(October 2025 version) may not boot correctly on some devices (like M2 MacBook) - Suggestion: If the latest version fails to boot, please try using the 20250603 version or the community build
+install-arm64-asahi-20251022.iso(October 2025) may fail to boot on some devices (e.g. M2 MacBook) - Suggestion: If latest version fails to boot, try 20250603.

 - Recommended: